Sam Smith: Early life

-Samuel Frederick Smith was born in London on 19 May 1992, to Frederick Smith and broker Kate Cassidy.
-Smith grew up in Great Chishill, where they attended Thomas More Primary School.
+Samuel Frederick Smith was born in London on 19 May 1992 to Frederick Smith and broker Kate Cassidy.
+Smith grew up in the village of Great Chishill in Cambridgeshire, where they attended Thomas More Primary School.
 They were bullied for having breasts as a child and underwent liposuction at age 12.
 As part of Youth Music Theatre UK, Smith appeared in the troupe's 2007 production of Oh!
 Carol, a musical featuring the music of Neil Sedaka.
 Before entering the musical theatre, they had been in jazz bands.
-While studying singing and songwriting under jazz pianist Joanna Eden for a number of years, Smith attended St Mary's Catholic School in Bishop's Stortford and was a member of the Bishop's Stortford Junior Operatics (now Bishops Stortford Musical Theatre Society) and the Cantate Youth Choir.
-Smith attended the Anglican St Mary the Virgin, Saffron Walden with family members, as a youth.
+While studying singing and songwriting under jazz pianist Joanna Eden for a number of years, Smith attended St Mary's Catholic School in Bishop's Stortford and was a member of the Bishop's Stortford Junior Operatics (now Bishop's Stortford Musical Theatre Society) and the Cantate Youth Choir.
+Smith attended the Anglican St Mary the Virgin church, Saffron Walden, with family members, as a youth.
+Smith released two singles, "Bad Day All Week" in 2008 and "When It's Alright" in 2009.

-Music career

-2008–2009: Career beginnings with debut singles

-Smith released two singles before 2010, "Bad Day All Week" from 2008 and "When It's Alright" from 2009.

-2012–2013: Breakthrough
+Career

+2012–2016: In the Lonely Hour

 Smith was featured on the Disclosure song "Latch", which was released on 8 October 2012 and peaked at No. 11 on the UK Singles Chart.
 In February 2013, Smith released the first single from their debut album, "Lay Me Down", and later in the year featured on Naughty Boy's single "La La La".
 It was released on 19 May 2013 and peaked at No. 1 on the UK Singles Chart.
 Smith's first EP Nirvana was released the following year.
 The first song on the EP, titled "Safe with Me", is produced by Two Inch Punch and was first broadcast on MistaJam's BBC Radio 1Xtra show on 24 July 2013.
 The second song on the EP is titled "Nirvana" and is produced by Craze & Hoax and Jonathan Creek.
 The EP also includes Smith's acoustic solo version of "Latch" and a live version of "I've Told You Now".
 Smith released the Disclosure, Nile Rodgers, and Jimmy Napes collaboration "Together" on 25 November 2013 as the only single from Settle: The Remixes.
+In December 2013, Smith was nominated for the 2014 Brit Critics' Choice Award and the BBC's Sound of 2014 poll, winning both.